 Dr. DeHanz explains that initially the workers were drastically underpaid, with many of them being forced to take extra employment building office temples or working for Amazon – an ancient supply network that ingeniously made nothing but profited from everything while driving small businesses into the undergrowth.

 “Until one day an embattled Aztec ruler known as Katia Wynnaca, looked down upon the plight of the average Aztecan and realized two things: primarily that she was up for re-election, but she also saw that despite working hard at thankless jobs, many of her people lived lives entirely bereft of promise that they might ever get ahead.
-So without any further ado she sued her main competitor for being a lying box of hair product, and raised the minimum wage to 14 cacao beans an hour, with a further increase of an additional bean an hour after one year.”
+So she sued her main competitor for being a lying box of hair product, and raised the minimum wage to 14 cacao beans an hour, with a further increase of an additional bean an hour after one year.”

 Naturally the idealist Aztecs never made it, as predicted by every person who already had lots of cacao beans before they started letting all the people have cacao beans.